Thanks for visiting my personal website!

 One of the most important dynamics exhibited by neural networks is synchronous activity of a majority of the neurons in the network.
 This behavior appears to have a role both in necessary brain functions, such as memory formation and processing, and pathological brain activity, such as seizure.
 My doctoral research focused on studying how inhibitory interneurons can drive this dynamic in different types of networks.

 My research has transitioned from studying synchrony in more "abstract" neural networks to studying an archetypal example of such activity in the brain, seizure initiation.
 This involves utilizing experimental data, from both rodents and humans, to inform and constrain the computational experiments, which ensures the results of this work have potential clinical applicability for future epilepsy research.

 Scott Rich, Homeira Moradi Chameh, Vladislav Sekulic, Frances K. Skinner and Taufik A. Valiante.
-"Modeling reveals human-rodent differences in h-current kinetics in cortical layer 5 neurons." bioRxiv, 2020 (manuscript submitted to Cerebral Cortex).
+"Modeling reveals human-rodent differences in h-current kinetics in cortical layer 5 neurons." bioRxiv, 2020 (manuscript in revision at Cerebral Cortex).

 Scott Rich, Homeira Moradi Chameh, Marjan Rafiee, Katie Ferguson, Frances K. Skinner and Taufik A. Valiante.
 "Inhibitory network bistability explains increased interneuronal activity prior to seizure onset."
 Frontiers in Neural Circuits, 13, 2020.

 Homeira Moradi Chameh, Lihua Wang, Scott Rich, Liang Zhang, Peter L Carlen, Shreejoy Tripathy and Taufik A. Valiante.
 "Sag currents are a major contributor to human pyramidal cell intrinsic differences across cortical layers and between individuals." bioRxiv, 2019 (manuscript in revision at Nature Communications).